-• • •

-below to be a environmental Communication (name), hereby designate the person or specifically described position duly authorized representative for the purpose of overseeing compliance with requirements, including the Construction General Permit, at the Police Department ons Center construction site.
+environmental Communication (name), hereby designate the person or specifically described position duly authorized representative for the purpose of overseeing compliance with requirements, including the Construction General Permit, at the Police Department ons Center construction site.
 The designee is authorized to sign any reports, stormwater ention plans and all other documents required by the permit.

 (name of person or position)

-· (company)
+(name of person of position) (company)

 (address)

 (city, state, zip)

 (phone)

-"I certify under or supervision and evaluate to system, or tho to the best of a significant per er penalty of law that this document and all attachments were prepared under my direction in accordance with a system designed to ensure that qualified personnel properly gather the information submitted.
+or supervision and evaluate the system, or those to the best of n er penalty of law that this document and all attachments were prepared under my direction in accordance with a system designed to ensure that qualified personnel properly gather ne information submitted.
 Based on my inquiry of the person or persons who manage the se persons directly responsible for gathering the information, the information submitted is my knowledge and belief, true, accurate, and complete.
-I am aware that there are nalties for submitting false information, including the possibility of fine and imprisonment
+I am aware that there are nalties for submitting false information, including the possibility of fine and imprisonment inlations."

-for knowing v

 Name:

 Company:

 Title:

 Signature:

 Date: